5 Easy Steps to a Summer Budget

 3. Trim the fat first

 Do you really need to visit three different cities?
-How many concerts do you really need to go to?
-Maybe you don't need to spend so many days at the beach.
+How many concerts do you need to go to?
+Maybe you don’t need to spend so many days at the beach.
 Get rid of the most expensive or least important items from your itinerary.
 This is up to your discretion.
 Maybe you definitely want to attend several differenttheatre shows.
-Prioritize that, but you'll also need to cut out something else if you want to stay inside your budget.
+Prioritize that, but you’ll also need to cut out something else if you want to stay within your budget.

 4. Consider your transportation options